ThePhantomPig791/titan-shifter-megapack-docs/docs/misc/faq.md

 ### "Help!
 I can't use the warhammer's warhammer to actually attack anything with better combat installed!"
 Use an older version of better combat, a recent change broke Pehkui combat (the mod that makes your reach longer).

+### "What's the key to scream as the beast / transform pures as the founding / etc?"
+It's the "Highlight Players (spectator)" key under the "Miscellaneous" category in controls.
+It's unbound by default.